128technology/docs/docs/intro_installation_quickstart_aws.md

 ![Plans](/img/platforms_aws_deployment_complete.png)

 Once the deployment completes, information is provided in the Outputs tab:
-* If the **Session Smart Networking Platform** offering selected for the deployment was the **BYOL**, SSH to the EC2 instance as indicated in the `SSHLogin` field.
+* If the **Session Smart Networking Platform** offering selected for the deployment was the **BYOL**, SSH to the EC2 instance using `t128` as the username as indicated in the `SSHLogin` field.
 Launch the software installation process with the command `sudo ssr-install`.
 * If the **Session Smart Networking Platform** offering selected for the deployment was a **Private AMI** or an **Hourly AMI**, click on the HTTPS URL of the `HTTPSLogin` field to login to the Conductor GUI (In some cases when using Chrome, the self-signed certificate may return an "unsafe" connection.
 Click through the message.).
 The credentials are “admin” for username and the password is 128Tadmin.
 To login to the instance via SSH, use `t128` as the username and the SSH public key of the IAM user provided in the template.

 :::important